evaldasgr/meanstack/README.md

 - libtiff

 # Usage
 Firstly, the input image files must be prepared in the correct format.
-The utility accepts 32-bit floating point TIFFs, 8/16-bit PNGs and 8-bit JPEGs.
+The utility accepts 8/16/32-bit TIFFs, 8/16-bit PNGs and JPEGs.
 The files must be placed in a directory and be in correct alphabetical order (such as 000.jpg, 001.jpg, and so on).

 Next, if image alignment is required, a rough alignment offsets file must be provided.
 This file may look like this:
 ```